PRENATAL MISDIAGNOSIS MALPRACTICE

 Learn more about NJ Prenatal Misdiagnosis and Medical Malpractice

-The joy of having a baby can quickly turn to anxiety and despair when parents learn that their child has a significant birth defect or a genetic disorder that will create permanent disability and require life-long care.
-The physical and financial hardships that parents are faced with in these situations are often overshadowed by the emotional pain they experience witnessing their child’s suffering or imagining the pain and hardship their child could face in the future
+The joy of having a baby can quickly turn to anxiety and despair when parents learn that their child has a significant birth defect or genetic disorder, such as misdiagnosis of cystic fibrosis, which will create permanent disability and require lifelong care.
+The physical and financial hardships that parents are faced with in these situations are often overshadowed by the emotional pain of witnessing their child’s suffering or imagining the pain and hardship their child may face in the future.

 In many instances, birth defects and genetic diseases can be easily identified during early pregnancy, giving parents the opportunity to choose whether or not to allow their pregnancy to continue.
 In New Jersey, if a birth defect or genetic disease is not identified during pregnancy simply because a medical care provider was negligent, a wrongful birth claim can be made.